numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 ncu -u
 ```

-be cautious with upgrading the *package.json* file dependency versions while dealing with mature code as changing package versions might inadvertently break a fully functonal app
+be cautious with upgrading the *package.json* file dependency versions while dealing with mature code as changing package versions might inadvertently break a fully functional app

 make other changes to *package.json* at this point as desired - i.e.